History of the Rent Control Debate in California

 The Growing Rent Control Movement

 With the rapid escalation of the housing crisis in recent years, the political tide has begun to turn for rent control in California.
-New local and statewide coalitions, Tenants Together and Renters United Network, have formed in an effort to create a network of tenant organizations and build support for tenant protections both locally and statewide.
+As Alisa Belinkoff Katz explains, "the current moment features a “perfect storm” of affordable housing shortfalls, rising rents, and declining incomes that began in the early 1990s and has gained momentum to this day."
+Meanwhile, unlike the earlier periods of rent regulations in the 1940s and 1970s, in which largely middle-class renters were affected, housing today is unaffordable for almost half of middle-income renters and nearly all those who are poor, which in turn has exacerbated the epidemic of homelessness on our streets.
+With this new and much broader base of renters affected, tenant organizing has surged.
+Local and statewide coalitions, Tenants Together and Renters United Network, have formed in an effort to create a network of tenant organizations and build support for tenant protections both locally and statewide.
 Elected officials have become more sympathetic to the issue.

 There were early signs of this shift in November 2016, when new ordinances were passed in Richmond and Mountain View—the first in over 30 years—while Oakland and Berkeley also voted to strengthen their existing measures.
 The momentum continues to build, with over a dozen new local rent control measures across California being proposed or on ballots for November 2018.
 This includes our own Measure M in the City of Santa Cruz, put on the ballot by newly formed Mobilization for Housing Justice and Students Uniting Renters. as well as measures put on the ballot by tenant movements in Glendale, Inglewood, Long Beach, Mountain View (to defend rent control passed in 2016), Pasadena, National City, Pomona, Sacramento, San Diego, Santa Ana, Santa Rosa, and Unincorporated L A County.

-One of the most significant victories for pro-rent control movements was getting Proposition 10 to overthrow Costa Hawkins on the November ballot, after numerous effort in recent years failed.
+One of the most significant victories for pro-rent control movements was actually getting Proposition 10, the effort to overthrow Costa Hawkins, on the November ballot, after numerous efforts in recent years failed.
 Rent control is “strongest” and most effective when paired with just cause evictions policies.
 Yet Costa Hawkins, primarily through the vacancy decontrol provision, limits the effectiveness of both policies.
 As was intended, throughout its 20-year history Costa Hawkins has helped erode the power and reach of rent control wherever it exists.
 The fact that there are so many rent control measures on the ballot statewide, despite Costa Hawkins, is another victory for the pro- movement.

 Yet it is far from sure these measures will pass.
-A recent poll out of UC Berkeley finds 60 percent of likely voters in Californians support rent control in some form.
+A recent poll out of UC Berkeley finds 60 percent of likely voters in California support rent control in some form.
 Nonetheless, the opposition is organized and extremely well-funded.
-Through lobbying bodies such as the California Apartment Association, landlords have sought to block tenant protections statewide, as well as any attempts to amend or overturn pro-owner legislation, spending billions to fight local and statewide measures.
+Through lobbying bodies such as the California Apartment Association, as well as the National Apartment Association, and international real estate investors, landlords seek to block tenant protections statewide, as well as any attempts to amend or overturn pro-owner legislation like Costa Hawkins, spending billions to fight local and statewide measures.

 Whatever happens, the upcoming elections will be a watershed moment for rent control across the state.
-In what follows we briefly outline local and California-wide measures to introduce tenant protections that will be on the ballot in November, and provide links for more information.
+On the Nov 2018 ballot measures page, we briefly outline Santa Cruz and California-wide measures to introduce tenant protections now, and provide links for more information.

 What are: rent control, rent review boards, and just cause eviction protection?